 \subsection{Numerical Illustration}

-This section provides numerical validation of the relationship between the ESD and the optimally tuned KPCPE risk, mirroring the setup for linear models in \Cref{sec:linear-model-numerics}.
-We use the cosine basis eigenfunctions $\psi_j(x) = \sqrt{2}\cos(2\pi j x)$ on the domain $[0,1]$ with inputs sampled as $x_i \stackrel{\text{i.i.d.}}{\sim}\text{Unif}[0,1]$.
-The sample size is fixed at $n=400$, and for numerical purpose, we consider the first $J=800$ eigenfunctions.
+This section provides numerical validation of the relationship between the ESD and the risk of the oracle--tuned KPCPE, mirroring the setup for linear models in \Cref{sec:linear-model-numerics}.
+We use the cosine basis eigenfunctions $\phi_j(x) = \sqrt{2}\cos(2\pi j x)$ on the domain $[0,1]$ with inputs sampled as $x_i \stackrel{\text{i.i.d.}}{\sim}\text{Unif}[0,1]$.
+The sample size is fixed at $n=400$, and for numerical purposes, we consider the first $J=800$ eigenfunctions.
 The noise variance is set as $\sigma_0^2=1$.

 \textbf{Experimental Setup:} We set the baseline kernel eigenvalue spectrum as $\lambda_{j,0} = j^{-1.1}$ and the fixed signal coefficients as $\theta_j^* = j^{-4}$.
 To study the impact of misalignment between the kernel spectrum and the signal, we introduce a severity parameter $\alpha \ge 0$ and define the modified eigenvalue spectrum as with $D=80$.
 As $\alpha$ increases, the leading $D$ eigenvalues become progressively magnified, with the largest index having the most significant increase.
 Consequently, the modified kernel places more emphasis on directions that receive less signal energy, so the optimal KPCPE selects more principal components.